sravansripada/ExData_Plotting1/README.md

 ## Instructions
-Make Sure that the data is in the working directory before running any of the scripts All the plots are in the folder figure all the R codes are in the main repository plot1.R , plot2.R, plot3.R, plot4.R
+Make Sure that the data is in the working directory before running any of the scripts, All the plots are in the folder figure, all the R codes are in the main repository plot1.R , plot2.R, plot3.R, plot4.R